 Specifically, in Tanzania, recent survey report of MSMEs shows that MSMEs employs more than 5.2 million people and it contributes to 27 per cent of the national GDP (MIT, 2012).
-It is also indicated that, in households with MSMEs, small business generated income of about 62.7% and were the only source of income estimated to be 34.1% for the respective household.
-(MIT, 2012).
+It is also indicated that, in households with MSMEs, small business generated income of about 62.7% and were the only source of and developing small scale miners and promotes the private sector investment in the mining sector.
+(URT-MEM, 2009).